 Why do third molars become impacted?

 Historically, third molars provided our ancestors with the enhanced chewing power they needed to consume a rougher diet than we’re used to.
 They also had larger dental ridges to accommodate the extra molars, and impaction was likely a much less frequent problem.
 Today, however, third molars are no longer needed, and many people don’t have the space on their dental ridges for the four additional molars.
-When they try to erupt, wisdom teeth often become stuck (impacted) within behind second molars, and extracting them becomes an increasingly more urgent need.
+When they try to erupt, wisdom teeth often become stuck (impacted) behind second molars, and extracting them becomes an increasingly more urgent need.